jelastic-jps/lets-encrypt/README.md

 ## How to Renew SSL Certificate

 Your Let’s Encrypt SSL certificate(s) will remain valid for _90_ days.
-After this period expires, they need to be renewed (you'll get the appropriate email notification 30 days before expiration).
+After this period expires, they need to be renewed (you'll get the appropriate email notification 30 days before expiration) for the encryption to remain active.

 Depending on the Platform version your application is running at, this operation is performed in one of the following ways:
 - _for Jelastic of 4.9.5 version and higher_ - the required updated SSL certificates are requested and applied automatically.
-By default, their validity is checked once per day at 3 AM with a special cron job (to change this period, adjust the corresponding _"0 3 * * *"_ setting within this package manifest file)
+By default, their expiration date is checked once per day at 3 AM with a special cron job (to change this period, adjust the corresponding _"0 3 * * *"_ setting within this package manifest file) to initiate the renewal 30 days before this period ends
 - _for preceding Jelastic versions_ - you need to handle this operation by your own upon receiving the appropriate notification.

 To renew certificate files manually, use the **Update** button within add-on’s panel.